fxhash/fxhash-website/src/articles/beta.md

  - the risks of using the platform in its current state

+## OPENING / CLOSING

+During the beta, the platform minting contract will only be opened 50% of the time.
+This gives the servers some breathing room to process the mints and release some stress.
+Currently, fxhash opens everyday at 11am CET and closes at 11pm CET.
+This schedule may slightly change, I post status update on Twitter/Discord.
+When contracts are closed, you will not be able to add a Generative Token neither will you be able to mint unique Gentk.
+The indicator at the top-right reflects the contracts state, if red: closed, if green: opened. **The Marketplace, on the other hand, will remain opened 24h/24h**.

+Note that this behaviour may still be there when the platform will officially be released.
+Not for technical reasons but because the community and I seem to be enjoying this concept, and I like how it reflects the story of fxhash.
+If that's the case, we'll find some way to have a better schedule that cycles for the people all around the world !

 ## Help fxhash

 If you are interested in helping me to build this project, first of all **thank you for your interest, it truly means a lot**.
 Since I am still new in writing application for/with blockchains, there will certainly be at least a few iterations over this current version before it reaches a stable state.
 From my numerous tests, I didn't find any problematic bug, but I am certainly missing some edge cases which you can help identify.